 You will.
 You just have to know where to look: in your child’s school, working on your roof, in your favorite restaurant, in your grandmother’s nursing home, or along the supply chain of that beautiful outfit you just bought at the mall.
-Slavery exists all over America, and it’s often hiding in plain sight.
+Slavery exists all over America — and it’s often hiding in plain sight.

-What is slavery?
+What is modern-day slavery?

 Today, however, the supply and demand for slaves are high, but the cost is low.
-Through the eyes of modern slaveholders, it’s easy to ensnare individuals and force them into slavery, which renders them easily disposable.
-In 1850, an average slave cost about $40,000 (in today’s money).
-Worldwide, the average price for a slave today is only $90.3
+For modern traffickers, it’s relatively easy to ensnare individuals and force them into slavery.
+They are viewed as disposable.
+In 1850, an average slave cost about $40,000 (adjusted for inflation).
+Worldwide, the average price for a slave today is only $90.

-More people are enslaved around the world today than ever in recorded history.
-But identifying slavery isn’t nearly as simple as it once was (when it was legal and occurring openly).
-In fact, it can be difficult or even impossible to identify slavery due to its concealed or “underground” nature.
-As the Trafficking in Persons Report states, “Traffickers constantly adapt their tactics to evade detection and operate in zones of impunity.”
+More people are enslaved around the world today than ever before in recorded history.
+But identifying slavery isn’t nearly as simple as it was when it was legal and occurring openly.
+In fact, it can be difficult or even impossible to identify modern-day slavery due to its concealed or “underground” nature.
+With the rapidly expanding market for cybersex trafficking and online exploitation of children, the problem has been compounded.

-Who are the slaves in America today?
+Who is enslaved in America today?

 Groups most vulnerable to modern slavery in the United States.

 So let’s shine some light on the shadows.
-Only then can we effectively fight slavery in our neighborhoods, schools, businesses, and communities.
+Only then can we effectively fight modern-day slavery here in our U.S. neighborhoods, schools, businesses, and communities.